Dev8683/pvsneslibwiki/Installation-with-Windows.md

 Msys needs to be added to Windows Path because lots of msys binary files are needed when we are going to compile.

-To add the **msys\bin** directory to your PATH environment variable (eg,  you will add  **c:\snesdev\msys\bin** in our example).
+To add the **msys\bin** directory to your PATH environment variable (eg,  **c:\snesdev\msys\bin** in our example), right-click on the "Computer" icon, choose "Properties", and then "Advanced system settings".
-I am French with a Windows 7 computer, so the name will not reflect your exact configuration.
-The goal is to have the Windows Path text box to add the msys/bin directory.
-Right click on the "Computer" icon, choose "Properties", and then "Advanced system settings".
 Click on the "Environment variables" button.

+I am French with a Windows 7 computer, so the names below will not reflect your exact configuration.

 ![Path](http://www.portabledev.com/wp-content/uploads/2018/02/pn_tools_04.jpg)